nexmo-se/vonage-aws-transcripts-download/README.md

 # Vonage Video API Medical Transcryption Analysis

-This application shows how to integrate the Vonage Video API with AWS Medical transcription and Medical comprehend APIs to build a video conferencing application that performs a medical analysis on every user's speech with a focus on medical terms.
+This application shows how to integrate the Vonage Video API with AWS transcription APIs to build a video conferencing application that provides captioning on every user's speech and gives the ability to download transcripts after the call.

 ## Prerequisites